KochLabCode/2025_GhostCycles/README.md

     Ensure that models.py and functions.py are located in the same directory as the script you're executing.

-Bifurcation Analysis
+### Bifurcation Analysis

 Bifurcation diagrams can be generated using the models provided in the XPP files directory.

-To perform bifurcation analysis:

-    Install XPP/XPPAUT

-    Open the .ode files using XPP

-    Follow the simulation instructions included in the comments of each file

-Citation

-If you use this repository in your research, please cite the original paper (citation to be added upon publication).
-You may also reference the original concept of ghost cycles introduced in:
-Phys.
-Rev. Lett.
-133, 047202 (2024)
+To run these models, you need to install XPP/XPPAUT (https://sites.pitt.edu/~phase/bard/bardware/xpp/xpp.html) for running the .ode files.

-Contact
+## Contact

 For questions or additional information, please contact:

-Daniel Koch
+**Daniel Koch**
 📧 dkoch.research@protonmail.com